Cellular Energy

 of a granum

-Granum : A stack of thylakoids within the chloroplast, involved in the light-dependent reactions of photosynthesis.
+Granum : A granum is a stack of thylakoids within the chloroplasts where the light-dependent reactions of photosynthesis occur.

 .